All Episodes

 You'll be seeing that sometime next week.

-In addition, we will continue to go through the court process, and ultimately I have no doubt that we'll win that particular case.
+In addition, we will continue to go through the court process, and ultimately, I have no doubt that we'll win that particular case.

-Do you still feel as confident now as you have been at any point that you and the administration will be able to protect the homeland?
+Based off of what you have learned, and now knowing that your executive order is at least temporarily on hold, do you still feel as confident now as you have been at any point that you and the administration will be able to protect the homeland?

 I feel totally confident that we will have tremendous security for the people of the United States.